OutSystems/docs-odc/src/eap/monitor-and-troubleshoot/manage-technical-debt/performance/aggregate-or-sql-query-inside-a-cycle.md

 Avoid executing Aggregates or SQL queries inside a For Each cycle.
 Instead, replace that Aggregate or SQL query with a more complex one that gets all the related information and executes it before the cycle.

 If you have an Aggregate to fetch the master entity before the cycle, followed by another Aggregate inside the cycle to fetch the details, consider eliminating the inner Aggregate.
 Add a join to the outer Aggregate instead.

+For more information, refer to the [logic best practice for not adding aggregates or SQL queries inside a cycle](../../../building-apps/logic/best-practices-logic.md#aggregates-inside-cycle).